emergenzeHack/ukrainehelp.emergenzehack.info/en/wiki.md

 ---

-Welcome in Covid19Italia wiki.
-Covid19Italia is a community based on social media, born with the purpose of sharing useful and verified information on Corona virus in Italy.
+Welcome in our wiki.
+This project is a community based on social media, born with the purpose of sharing useful and verified information in emergency.
 The project is completely open and anyone can provide support using the following guidelines.

 **The site**